jymeraz/Intro-to-Java/README.md

 FilesPractice: Verify that the user is inputting the correct type.

+Homework2: Quiz that keeps track of correct answers.

 Lab1Introduction: Introductory lab focusing on learning how to write print statements.

 Loops: Using for-loops, while-loops, and switch statements, allow the user to print repetitive lyrics.